Iraq al Qaeda says it masterminded jailbreak

 BANGKOK Thai security forces entered the country's biggest Buddhist temple on Thursday to search for an influential monk wanted for money laundering, police said.

-BAGHDAD Al Qaeda's Iraqi wing said it masterminded a jailbreak in the northern city of Tikrit last month and smuggled weapons to inmates, according to a statement posted on militant websites on Friday.
+BAGHDAD Iraq's branch of al Qaeda said it masterminded a jailbreak in the northern city of Tikrit last month and smuggled weapons to inmates, according to a statement posted on militant websites.

 Dozens of prisoners, many of them convicted members of al Qaeda on death row, fought their way out of the jail, killing 16 members of the security forces in ensuing clashes.

-In its statement, the Islamic State of Iraq said it had planned the mass escape, sent the prisoners arms and detonated a car bomb outside the prison gate to allow them to flee.
+Al Qaeda issued a statement saying it planned the mass escape with prisoners, sent them arms and detonated a car bomb outside the prison gate to give them a chance to flee, according to SITE, a group which monitors militant Islamist websites.

-"The unique operation began by infiltrating the security system of the jail... and entering silenced weapons, grenades and explosive belts for the jailed brothers inside the prison, and coordinating with them to take control from inside," the statement read.

-Iraq's Interior Ministry has accused prison officials of complicity in the jailbreak, during which the fleeing inmates destroyed prison records.
+Iraq's interior ministry has accused prison officials of complicity in the jailbreak.

-Eighty members of the security forces were either killed or wounded in the attack, said the group.
-It also claimed responsibility for 62 other attacks in Iraq over the past three months, most of them targeting security forces and Sunni government-backed militias.

-Iraq is home to a number of Sunni Islamist insurgent groups which continue to launch attacks designed to undermine the Shi'ite-led government.
+The country is home to a number of Sunni Islamist insurgent groups, including a local branch of al Qaeda called the Islamic State of Iraq, which continue to launch attacks to undermine the Shi'ite-led government.

 Last September, 35 prisoners facing terrorism charges escaped via a sewage pipe from a temporary jail in the northern city of Mosul, an al Qaeda stronghold.